dev-KC20/ocr-p13/README.md

  X: same value everywhere
  O: depending on context
-and used to store images on the dockerhub: IMAGE_REPO=oclettings-image-repo
+and used to store images on the dockerhub: IMAGE_REPO=oclettings-image-repo and to create the initial superuser on heroku ADMIN_*
 ```

-7. create and run Django models migration
+1. create and run Django models migration
     `python manage.py makemigrations`
     `python manage.py migrate`

-8. the Django superuser is:
+2. the Django superuser is:
     `Username: admin`
     `Password: Abcd1234!`

-9. Eventually run the server and follow instructions
+3. Eventually run the server and follow instructions
     `python manage.py runserver`